vikas9-dev/microservices/doc/04_Create_Microservices.md

 - Lombok
 - Validation

 In IntelliJ IDE go to the settings and enable Annotation processing.
-You can also install "Codeium" plugin.
+You can also install "Windsurf" plugin.
 It is very similar to GitHub copilot, but it is free.
-Login to the [Codeium](https://codeium.com/).
+Login to the [Windsurf](https://windsurf.com/).
 In IDE you can give instruction to it using CTRL + I.

 Put the following in the resources folder:-